Long Term Disability Law

 Long Term Disability insurance is a type of insurance purchased either individually or offered by your employer and is meant to provide you with income replacement in the event that you cannot work due to a disability.

 Short Term Disability insurance is meant to cover temporary absences from work whereas Long Term Disability insurance is used when you will be unable to return to work for a significant amount of time.
-If you have Short Term Disability insurance, Long Term Disability benefits will not commence until after you have exhausted the Short Term Disability benefits.
+If you have Short Term Disability insurance, Long Term Disability benefits will not commence until after you have exhausted the your Short Term Disability benefits.

 Before you are entitled to Long Term Disability benefits, the waiting period, elimination period, or qualifying period must have passed.
 If you do not have Short Term Disability coverage, an employee will typically qualify for Employment Insurance (EI) sickness benefits with the Government of Canada or the equivalent in Quebec, which will provide an employee with financial assistance during the waiting period before obtaining LTD benefits.